junskim/TheFarm/README.md

 | :---: | :---: | :---: |
 |**Actual**<br>**Yes**| **114**<br>0.80%<br>(True Positive)     | **31**<br>0.20%<br>(False Negative) |
 |**Actual**<br>**No**| **1900**<br>14.0%<br>(False Positive)     | **11483**<br>85.0%<br>(True Negative) |

+Since the data was imbalanced, the models were having a hard time capturing the minor class.
+After using undersampling technique, the models were doing a much better job capturing the positive class.
+However at the same time, they were predicting too many players with the positive class, **thus giving lots of false hopes**.